jamesdunham/dgo/README.md

 optimize_estimates$theta_bar$year = as.integer(optimize_estimates$theta_bar$year)
 ```

 Now we pass these data, the same `groups` argument as used originally with `wrangle`, and a vector of variable names as `strata` that define aggregations of interest in the data.
 For exposition we'll set two optional variables.
 We give the name of the variable in the demographic data for the population proportion as `prop_var`.
-And passing a variable name to `check_proportions` will test the demographic data for whether population proportions sum to one within groups defined by the values of that variable.
+And passing a variable name to `summands` will test the demographic data for whether population proportions sum to one within groups defined by the values of that variable.

 ``` r
 dgirt_extract$theta_bar$race = factor(dgirt_extract$theta_bar$race, labels = c("White or Hispanic", "Black", "Other"))